 Children with SEND are identified as early as possible within our setting.
-Initial identification is usually through comments or concerns brought by parents, or school staff working directly with the child.
+Initial identification is usually through comments or concerns brought by parents, observations by school staff working with the child.
 These concerns may be based on the pupil's general wellbeing, their emotional or behavioural presentation, their progress in comparison to their peer group, or their profile against recognised characteristics of specific forms of SEND.
 School staff receive a regular programme of training to support them in the identification of and provision for SEND, and there is information on the school website to support parents with this.
 Early identification is paramount, and therefore staff working in school monitor the children's progress carefully on a termly basis through Pupil Progress Reviews, dedicated termly SEND updates and an annual review meeting which is led by the SENDCo in collaboration with parents and carers.
 Class Teachers discuss concerns and seek support and guidance from the SENDCo.

 Concerns are initially raised with the school SENDCo who would discuss them with those working with the pupil, the pupil's family and the pupil themselves.
 This discussion focuses on the desired outcomes for the child, and looks at what provision might be necessary to enable the child to reach those outcomes.
-Depending on the level of the child's needs, the decision might be made to offer class based support approaches, for example advice might be offered to the Class Teacher in order to support differentiation for the pupil.
-For some pupils, in addition to the class based support approaches, a package of out of class interventions might be offered.
+Depending on the level of the child's needs, the decision might be made to offer class-based support approaches, for example advice might be offered to the Class Teacher in order to make adaptations to support the pupil.
+For some pupils, in addition to the class-based support approaches, a package of targeted interventions might be offered.
 Those pupils with the highest levels of need might be referred to other agencies for further advice and support.
-The SENDCo monitors a Whole School Provision Map of pupils requiring additional support which is updated termly by Class Teachers.
+The SENDCo overseas all of the pupils requiring additional support and meets regularly with Class Teachers to discuss pupils.